nitesh-kumar-gupta/thermo-FE/README.md

 ## Further help

-Runn app using cmd npm start.
+Run app using cmd npm start.
 open app in browser using url
 localhost:4200
 Select file by clicking on input box and click upload.